Imperiopolis/Swiftly/README.md

 ## Usage

+To run the example project, simply run `pod try swiftly`.
+Alternatively, you can clone the repo and run the project in the example directory.

 All views respond to the `applyLayout` method which takes a variadic list of `Swiftly` objects.
 Convenience initializers are available which pair with all of Apple's `NSLayoutAttribute` types.
 Common combinatorial layout types `Flush`, `Vertical`, `Horizontal`, `Center`, and `Size` are also available.

 ```swift
 view.applyLayout(.CenterX(), .Vertical(), .Width() * 0.5)
 ```

+## Installation

+Swiftly is available through [CocoaPods](http://cocoapods.org).
+To install it, simply add the following line to your Podfile:

+    pod "Swiftly"

 ## Custom Operators